Isn’t it easy to just live in a fantasy world? To think you’re somehow immune to the deceptive and manipulative world of the internet.

 - Data manipulation

-are just some of the things that should be concerning to any Mac user.
+Above are just some of the things that should be concerning to any Mac OS user.

-With so many breach of privacy cases and numerous cyber-attacks, it definitely pays off to get a premium VPN for Mac.
+With so many breaches of privacy cases and numerous cyber-attacks, it definitely pays off to get the best VPN for Mac OS.

 For instance, according to various statistical data presented by Cybersecurity ventures, the world will receive a massive hit of approximately 6 trillion dollars by 2021.
 This just shows the extent to which our privacy is at risk.